M.Ed. in Curriculum & Instruction: Early Childhood Education, Licensure

 Candidates who are interested in an add-on to their state license must complete a Virginia Department of Education approved program.
 To be eligible for verification forms for other states, the licensure office must verify that candidates completed one of our approved licensure programs.
 Candidates must complete the practicum capstone (EDEC 698) as one of the add-on licensure requirements.

 Candidates in this program are not eligible to pursue a student teaching or internship semester.

 Practicum (EDEC 698) or Capstone (EDUC 696)

 The practicum (EDEC 698) is an eight-week course designed for candidates who are pursuing a degree in the field of education but are not seeking state licensure.

 The practicum must be completed in a preschool setting (with three- and four-year-olds) in a public school or an accredited nonpublic school.
 The candidate must have at least 45 instructional hours in these areas.

 To request a practicum placement, please see the Field Experience: Requesting Procedures page.

-If you are unable to complete EDUC 698 due to the required practicum hours, you may instead complete EDUC 696: Current Issues in Education as the capstone of your program.
+If candidates are unable to complete EDEC 698 due to the required practicum hours, an alternate capstone (EDUC 696: Current Issues in Education) may be completed instead.
 EDUC 696 does not require field experience hours.
 Completion of EDUC 696 does not lead to add-on licensure.

 The Summative Assessment is an evaluation completed by the host teacher of EDUC 698 as an assessment of the candidate’s overall performance.
 Non-licensure candidates will be responsible for meeting all of the competencies outlined in the Summative Assessment.